thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 {% include images-gallery.html imageCollection="delete-image-2" showListImageTitles="true" %}

-You can also delete multiple images (only the image list view) at once:
+You can also delete multiple images (only via the image list view) at once:

 {% include images-gallery.html imageCollection="delete-image-3" showListImageTitles="true" %}